chiemmanuel/ride-a-car/README.md

 - **Secure Communication:** Use secure Socket.IO settings and encryption for communication.
 - **Access Control:** Implement user roles and access control to restrict sensitive functionalities.

-## Extensibility

-- **API Documentation:** Document available APIs and endpoints for potential integration with external services.
-- **Customization:** Guide on extending functionalities or adding new features.
-- **Error Handling:** Document error codes, messages, and handling strategies.